PetrAPConsulting/pdf2md/README.md

 # PDF to Markdown Converter

 This tool helps you convert complex PDF files (columns, tables, formulas) into clear Markdown format using Google's Gemini vision models.
+You even do not need OCR.
 It's designed to be simple to use, even if you're not familiar with programming.

 ## What Does It Do?